dhubois/Project-Portfolio/R/Fatal Car Accidents in the US/README.md

 ### Steps Taken in this Analysis

 1. Data Gathering from NHTSA's web-based Query
-2. Build a Column Name Cleaning Function
+2. Build a Custom Column Name Cleaning Function using Regular Expressions
 3. Cleaned Data
 4. Data Wrangling to have Tidy Data
 5. Data Visualization using Diverse Plots